pycom/pycom-documentation/content/pybytes/releases/_index.md

 1. Click on *Create Release*.
 ![](/gitbook/assets/pybytes/releases/create-release-step-1.png)

-2. List of pre-configured application configurations will be listed.
+2. A list of pre-configured application configurations will be shown.
 ![](/gitbook/assets/pybytes/releases/create-release-step-2.png)

 3. Select the target `firmware`, or omit this step.